Francis Mallory: Personal life

-Dr. Mallory survived the Yellow Fever epidemic which swept through Norfolk in 1855 and killed 2,000 of its 6,000 citizens.
+Mallory survived the Yellow Fever epidemic which swept through Norfolk in 1855 and killed 2,000 of its 6,000 citizens.
 However, the many deaths as well as financial hardship delayed construction of his new railroad for more than a year.
 After the railroad was completed in 1858, he stepped down and Mahone became its new president.

-Francis Mallory owned 17 slaves in 1840.
-Either census information has been lost or misindexed, or he only owned slaves indirectly during the last census in his lifetime; his brother Charles Mallory owned 11 slaves in nearby Hampton in 1850, and 13 in 1860.

 Death and legacy

-Dr. Mallory died in Norfolk on March 26, 1860, and was buried in Elmwood Cemetery.
-His son was killed at the Battle of Chancellorsville, and is buried there.
+Mallory died in Norfolk on March 26, 1860.
 Francis Mallory Elementary School of the Hampton City Public Schools and Mallory Street in Hampton's historic Phoebus section near Fort Monroe are named in his honor.

 Electoral history

 1837; Mallory was elected with 50.26% of the vote, defeating Democrat Joel Hollerman.